 Indigenization, Inclusion, Diversity, Equity, and Accessibility (IIDEA)

 We value the unique perspectives and experiences that each individual and group brings to the city.
-We are dedicated to creating an inclusive city where everyone is welcomed, respected and empowered or use language from strategic plan.
+We are dedicated to creating an inclusive city where everyone is welcomed, respected and empowered.

 Land acknowledgement